Press Kit

 Download Zip of Pictures Here

-The Renaissance Scots Living History Association, a 501 (c) 3 educational nonprofit corporation, has been delighting attendees at Celtic events in the Rocky Mountain West for 22 years.
+The Renaissance Scots Living History Association (Renscots), a 501 (c) 3 educational nonprofit corporation, has been delighting attendees at Celtic events in the Rocky Mountain West for more than 25 years.
 The RenScots provide a village setting where the public experiences highland Scottish life and crafts from the time of William Wallace (Braveheart) through Culloden in 1745.
-With an all-volunteer organization of over 30 talent, staff and crew, the RenScots present 5 interactive venues, showing more than 15 heritage crafts in an entertaining, family-friendly setting.
+With an all-volunteer organization the RenScots present interactive pavilions, demonstrating heritage crafts in an entertaining, family-friendly setting.

 What We Bring to Events: